Tourism in London: Notable attractions

+London received approximately 20.9 million international visitor arrivals in 2024, up from 20.3 million in 2023, though still slightly below the 2019 peak of about 21.7 million.

 Museums and galleries

 There are many museums and art galleries in the London area, the majority of which are free to enter.
 Many of them are popular places for tourism.
 In addition to Tate Modern and the National Gallery, notable galleries include Tate Britain and the National Portrait Gallery.

 Parks and open spaces

 London has several parks for tourists to stroll, rest and relax in.
 They include Hyde Park, Regent's Park, Green Park, St. James's Park, Hampstead Heath and Greenwich Park.